hoaproject/Console/README.md

 We propose a quick overview of some features: cursor, window, readline, processus and finally getOption.

-Note: some features need an “advanced interaction”, thus we should write `Hoa\Console::advancedInteraction();`.

 ### Cursor

 The `Hoa\Console\Cursor` class allows to manipulate the cursor.
 Here is a list